tiernanmartin/NeighborhoodChangeTypology-bookdown/00-bookdown/NeighborhoodChangeTypology-report.utf8.md

 ### Stage One: Pilot Project, 2016 - 2017 {-}

 Between the project's beginning in 2016 and the publishing of this report in early 2019, there have been several different stages.
-The first might be described as the "Pilot Project" and it included many phases: the formation of the project team; a literature review; consultation with experts on demographic and real estate data; the development of a preliminary model and results; testing the veracity of these results by comparing them with community members' lived experiences ("ground-truthing" workshops); and the regular sharing of progress updates with the EAG.
-The Pilot Project ended with a presentation to a group of COO stakeholders that included EAG members but also members of the program's system change committee and staff from some of COO's place-based partner organizations.
+The first might be described as the "Pilot Project" and it included many stages of its own: the formation of the project team; a literature review; consultation with experts on demographic and real estate data; the development of a preliminary model and results; testing the veracity of these results by comparing them with community members' lived experiences at "ground-truthing" workshops; and the periodic sharing of progress updates with the EAG.
+The Pilot Project ended with a presentation to a group of COO stakeholders that included EAG members as well as members of the program's system change committee and staff from some of COO's place-based partner organizations.

 This presentation at the end of the Pilot turned out to be a critically important milestone for the project.
 The results of the Neighborhood Change Typology method suggested that some parts of Seattle’s Rainier Valley neighborhood and the cities of Seatac and Tukwila^[These two cities were treated as a single place-based “community” in the COO program] were at-risk for gentrification (and displacement) and that the unincorporated community of White Center was not.
 This finding did not match the experience that many of the members of those three communities.
 But in the case of White Center the findings were more than just an inaccurate characterization; as staff from the White Center Community Development Association (WC CDA) explained, these results had the potential to be “weaponized” by opponents of affordable housing and other equitable community development efforts.
 These staff offered to work with the project team to troubleshoot the model and look for opportunities to improve it but they also requested that the publication of the preliminary results wait until this follow-up work could be completed.